Automatic Pool Cleaner Troubleshooting: How to Solve Common Problems

 Common Signs It’s Time To Replace Your Automatic Pool Cleaner

-Automatic pool cleaners have a decent lifespan, with most ranging from 4-8 years, depending on how well they are cared for.
+Automatic pool cleaners have a decent lifespan, with most ranging from 4 to 8 years, depending on how well they are cared for.

-Robotic ones are simpler to maintain because the parts cannot be easily switched out – that leaves you to just make sure the belts and brushes are changed now and then.
-You would need a professional servicing center for proper repairs or replace it entirely.
-They’re expensive but the preferable option for most pool owners.
+Robotic ones are simpler to maintain because the parts cannot be easily switched out—that leaves you to just make sure the belts and brushes are changed now and then.
+You would need a professional servicing center for proper repairs or to replace it entirely.
+They’re expensive, but they’re the preferable option for most pool owners.

-Suction-side or pressure-side pool cleaners are more cost-effective, but they often need part replacement to keep them going.
+Suction-side or pressure-side pool cleaners are more cost-effective but often need part replacement to keep them going.
 Sometimes, pool owners rebuild their cleaners entirely, but weigh the costs of whether rebuilding is worth more than a complete replacement.

 Commons signs that make it clear that your automatic pool cleaner is ready to retire are easy to spot, especially after some time.
 Worn-out hoses, broken or rusty propellers, or damaged valves that cause the cleaner to bubble water are a few things to watch out for.